alpha-hack-program/finance-engine-mcp-rs/README.md

 3. **Ask for explanations** - Functions provide detailed breakdowns
 4. **Combine calculations** - Use multiple functions for comprehensive analysis
 5. **Use natural language** - No need to know exact API parameters
-6. **Enterprise metrics** - Use Tier 3 functions for portfolio analysis and operational efficiency
+6. **Portfolio analytics** - Use portfolio functions for diversification and concentration risk analysis

 ## 🔒 Security